OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 ### history

 October 28, 2024
+- [x] PaletteCreationView
+    - [x] When selectedColours is not empty and user taps back button (to `Your Palette`), have a confirmation "are u sure u wanna exit?"
 - [x] Change styling of `Save Selected Colours`
 - [x] `Save selected colours` button press -- "are you sure you want to save?" alert window
 - [x] Loading screen after `Save selected colours`